hausdorff/davidbalbert.github.com/_posts/2014-01-04-building-search-engines.md

 ### Lesson 5: large companies are necessarily limited by their previous investments

 People use computers primarily to access the Internet.
-MS is now a devices and services company, which means its main job is hence to provide the Internet to people as a service.
+MS is now a devices and services company, hence its main job is to provide the Internet to people as a service.
 If MS wants to maintain its position as a field leader, it can't just be the OS and the browser used to access the Internet &mdash; it must be a substantive part of the service itself, which means that it needs to be the page peopl land on when they open their browser.

 And that is what Bing is.
 For this reason, it is more important that Bing (for the moment) that Bing exists than it is that it is equal to or better than Google in every way.